li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 ### Copies of data
 I will use CDC dataset of cases in the U.S. as well as travel ban information I scrape down from the news.

-Method you'll be using to present your story (Shorthand or other) Wireframes / storyboards
+### Method I'll be using to present your story (Shorthand or other)
+I will generate the charts in Flourish studio and polish the design in Figma, then present the story using Shorthand.

+### Storyboards
+1.

-User research & planned project revisions for next week based on feedback
+### User research & planned project revisions for next week based on feedback